vsaulue/Gustave/docs/overview.md

 - The top-right to bottom-left diagonals are subjected to **compression** & shear stress: they transfer more force without failing.

 !!! note
-    You can click on images to zoom-in.
+    Click on images to zoom-in.

 ![DNA Helix](images/dnaHelix.svg)